Get Into Energy Oklahoma

 Articles and Fact Sheets

-• As of January 2019, Oklahoma had 5 operable petroleum refineries with a combined daily processing capacity of almost 523,000 barrels per day, nearly 3% of the total U.S. capacity.
+• In 2023, Oklahoma had 5 operable crude oil refineries with a combined daily processing capacity of almost 547,000 barrels per day, nearly 3% of the total U.S. capacity.

 • Learn more about Oklahoma Energy